← Back to Library

 THE VOID (旬空)

 Because each "Xun" (旬, a 10-day period) only has 10 Stems but 12 Branches, two Branches are always left unmatched — they "fall into the void."
-These voided branches have their energy temporarily suspended:
+In traditional reading, those branches are treated as temporarily suspended:

-• In Liuyao (I Ching divination): A Voided line cannot take effect until the calendar fills its specific branch — called "Exiting the Void" (Chū Kōng 出空).
+• In Liuyao (I Ching divination): a voided line is often reconsidered when the calendar reaches its specific branch, called "Exiting the Void" (Chū Kōng 出空).

 HISTORICAL SIGNIFICANCE